satellite-image-deep-learning/techniques/README.md

 * [Flood Detection and Analysis using UNET with Resnet-34 as the back bone](https://github.com/orion29/Satellite-Image-Segmentation-for-Flood-Damage-Analysis) uses fastai
 * [Houston_flooding](https://github.com/Lichtphyz/Houston_flooding) -> labeling each pixel as either flooded or not using data from Hurricane Harvey.
 Dataset consisted of pre and post flood images, and a ground truth floodwater mask was created using unsupervised clustering (with DBScan) of image pixels with human cluster verification/adjustment
 * [ml4floods](https://github.com/spaceml-org/ml4floods) -> An ecosystem of data, models and code pipelines to tackle flooding with ML
+* [A comprehensive guide to getting started with the ETCI Flood Detection competition](https://medium.com/cloud-to-street/jumpstart-your-machine-learning-satellite-competition-submission-2443b40d0a5a) -> using Sentinel1 SAR & pytorch

 ### Semantic segmentation - fire & burn areas
 * [Wild Fire Detection](https://github.com/yueureka/WildFireDetection) using U-Net trained on Databricks & Keras, semantic segmentation